 Melissa Dorval, R.D.

-Taking vitamins is an important way to boost your nutritional intake.
+National data shows numerous nutrient shortfalls in the American diet.1 Taking supplements is an important way to meet nutrient needs and fill gaps that may be present in your diet.
 The timing of when we take vitamins, though, can be as vital as the fact that we take them.
 To ensure that we get the most out of vitamins and supplements when is the best time to take them?
 We asked Melissa Dorval, R.D., to help us understand when the best time is to take vitamins and supplements.

-Q: Why should certain vitamins be taken at different times of the day?
+Q: Why should certain supplements be taken at different times of the day?

 MD: Some vitamins and supplements should be taken with food or a meal for best absorption while you may need to take others on an empty stomach.

-Q: What vitamins should be taken in the morning, before I've eaten?
+Q: What supplements should be taken in the morning, before I've eaten?

 MD: We recommend that you take SAM-e on an empty stomach at least 30 minutes before you consume food.
 This is most convenient when you first wake up in the morning, as your stomach is most empty at this time.
 If you are taking a second dose of this product, try to find a time that your stomach is most empty—at least one hour after you've consumed food—and wait at least 30 minutes before you eat after you've taken your afternoon dose.
 Remember not to take SAM-e too close to bedtime, as it may increase your energy level which may interfere with a restful sleep.

-Q: Which vitamins should be taken with breakfast?
+Q: Which supplements should be taken with breakfast?

-Q: What vitamins should be taken with, before and after lunch?
+Q: What supplements should be taken with, before and after lunch?

-MD: If lunch is a more convenient time for you to take your vitamins, then go ahead and consume your multivitamin, B-complex, Vitamin E, Vitamin C or any other vitamins at this time.
+MD: If lunch is a more convenient time for you to take your vitamins and supplements, then go ahead and consume your multivitamin, B-complex, Vitamin E, Vitamin C or any other vitamins at this time.
 The most important point is that you consume your vitamins and supplements with food, to help with proper dissolution and absorption.
 If it is easier for you to remember to take your vitamins at lunch, then go ahead and do so.
-Once again, do not consume an iron containing multivitamin along with a calcium supplement.
 Many multivitamins do contain a small amount of calcium.
 The small amount of calcium in the multi should not affect iron absorption.
+However, remember to take your calcium supplement separate from your multivitamin with iron.

-Q: What vitamins should be taken before, after or during dinner?
+Q: What supplements should be taken before, after or during dinner?

 As a reminder, please read the "Suggested Use" as written on our labels to ensure best results.